 If the connection to the device is severed, Series 1 users will get no further updates while Series 2 and 3 users will see the onboard GPS location until the connection to the iPhone is re-established.

 Playing with your Apple Watch disconnected from your iPhone

 Series 1 users will be able to see basic hole information and score on the Apple Watch but no GPS updates will be received.

 Series 2 and 3 users will receive GPS data from the onboard GPS chip on Apple Watch and will utilize that until connection is re-established.

 In short, there are many ways to use Golfshot in tandem with the Apple Watch Series 1 or 2 or 3.
 Understanding the technical workings of the GPS on your Apple Watch can help you choose the best setting and experience to play your best golf.

 A note on battery life…

 Battery life is a huge focus for us at Golfshot because a golf app that can’t last a full round isn’t a tool worth using.
-There are ways for the Apple Watch Series 2 GPS to be constantly running and always up to date.
+There are ways for the Apple Watch Series 2 and 3 GPS to be constantly running and always up to date.
 But the sacrifice of doing this is a battery life that has been unable to finish a round of golf in the most ideal scenarios.